 Overview

 In Aptly, Decisions define what authority exists.
-To make that authority operational, it must be delegated β€” beginning with a Root Delegation, then cascading to others based on roles, limits, and policies.
+To make that authority operational, it must be delegated β€” beginning with a Root Delegation, then cascading to others based on roles, limits, and organizational policies.
+This guide walks through that lifecycle:

 1. Create a Decision β†’ 2.
 Seed a Root Delegation β†’ 3.
 Cascade authority